 The site focusses on health, culture, the arts, business and society, and explores how Africans are shaping and disrupting conventional thinking and discourse in these areas.

 The stories are mainly about Ghanaians but the subject matter has universal appeal and my aim is to create a conversation with readers.
-These stories have been featured in a number of local, community and international publications, and have also been a content springboard for event discussions.
-One post even inspired a novel.
-In 2015, I was listed as one of 10 ‘Unique Black Female Bloggers To Follow’ by a site called Migreat.
-A year later, I was nominated five times in The Ghana Blogging and Social Media Awards.
+These stories have been featured in a number of local, community and international publications including the Graphic (Ghana), Huffington Post, and the Voice newspaper (UK).
+This writing has also been a content springboard for event discussions and blogging workshops.

-My academic background is in English Literature and Language, Journalism and International Communications and Development but my passion for developing content has allowed me to grow in other areas too.
-As a result, I have picked up skills in photography, video blogging, podcasting, copywriting and PR along the way.
+I have an academic background English Literature and Language, Journalism and International Communications and Development but my passion for developing content has allowed me to grow in other areas too.